 Portland and Seattle Itinerary

-Because of their proximity, many travelers want to create a Seattle–Portland Itinerary.
-In fact, the cities are only about 3.5 hours apart – and visitors can easily get between the two cities using a bus or train.
-To plan your time in Portland, you can use our Portland Itinerary!
+Because of their proximity, many travelers will want to create a Seattle–Portland Itinerary.
+In fact, the cities are only about 3.5 hours apart – and visitors can easily get between the two cities by renting a car or using a bus or train.
+To plan your time in Portland, be sure to use our Portland Itinerary!

 San Francisco to Seattle Itinerary